 Windows Audio Device Graph Isolation is the executable that helps you get a better sound quality.
 Apart from sound enhancement, you get different audio effects because of this executable file.
-By default, Windows Vista and all the later version of Windows have this audio engine file, located in the C:\Windows\System32 folder.
+By default, Windows OS has this audio engine file, located in the C:\Windows\System32 folder.

 1] Uninstall and reinstall Skype

 Completely uninstall the Skype app or the desktop software, restart the computer and then install it afresh and see if it helps.